ZingBallyhoo/StackXML/README.md

 - Comments within a primitive type body will cause the parser to crash (future consideration...)
   - `<n><!--uh oh-->hi<n>`
 - Null strings are currently output exactly the same as empty strings... might need changing
-- The source generator emits a parameterless constructor on all XML types that initalizes `List<T>` bodies to an empty list
+- The source generator emits a parameterless constructor on all XML types that initializes `List<T>` bodies to an empty list
   - Trying to serialize a null list currently crashes the serializer....
 - When decoding XML text an extra allocation of the input string is required
-  - WebUtility.HtmlDecode does not provde an overload taking a span, but the method taking a string turns it into a span anyway.. hmm
+  - WebUtility.HtmlDecode does not provide an overload taking a span, but the method taking a string turns it into a span anyway.. hmm
   - The decode is avoided where possible
 - Would be nice to be able to use [ValueStringBuilder](https://github.com/dotnet/runtime/blob/master/src/libraries/Common/src/System/Text/ValueStringBuilder.cs).
 See https://github.com/dotnet/runtime/issues/25587